 This is the best fresh water site in Arizona!

-Lake Mead is claimed to be one of the top ten freshwater dive sites.
-Well, Lake Mohave definitely ranks high, especially when it comes to shore diving.
+Lake Mead used to claim to be one of the top ten freshwater dive sites.
+Well, we always thought Lake Mohave ranked higher, especially when it comes to shore diving.
 Starting at Katherine Landing, just stop at any of the coves on the Arizona side.
 Step into the water and be prepared to find yourself at 75 to 100 feet or more within minutes.

 Lake Mohave was a deep canyon before the construction of the dam.
 Now it offers divers a chance to get some depth.
 It also maintains visibility of 30-50 feet year round.
 But with this visibility comes a price – a temp in the 50s to 60s year round.
 Dry suit recommended, but get in quick in the summer.
 The air temp gets into the 120s during this time of year.